letsdiscodev/docs.letsdisco.dev/docs/guides/deploying-a-django-site.md

 disco command sample-django-site web "python manage.py createsuperuser --noinput --username admin --email SOME@EMAIL.COM"
 ```

-- you're done! your site is now live on your domain. you can: go to `/admin` and login with your admin account (`admin` username as set above, and whichever password you set above as the `DJANGO_SUPERUSER_PASSWORD`)
+- you're done! your site should now be live and you can go to `/admin` and login with your admin account -- `admin` username as set above, and whichever password you set above as the `DJANGO_SUPERUSER_PASSWORD`
-- do good work, then `git push` -- your new version will be live in a few seconds!
+- do good work, then `git add`, `git commit` and `git push` -- your new version will be live in a few seconds!